tramnewin/Fetching-API/api/readme.txt

 a list of 10 users' information.
 When the user enters the user's corresponded number, it pulls the data from the source and displays it onto the page.
+Note: to make this webpage runs smoothly, don't forget to store the files in the same directory
 *******************************************************
 *  Source files
 *******************************************************